The Pocket Guide to Cancer and Spirituality

 What is Spiritual Life?

-When we talk about spiritual life, we usually mean a connection to something beyond ourselves—the higher power that 90 percent of Americans believe in.
-You can be spiritual whether or not you are also religious, belong to a faith group, or follow specific principles and beliefs.
+When we talk about spiritual life, we usually mean a connection to something beyond ourselves—the higher power that many Americans believe in.
+You can have a spiritual life whether you belong to a faith group or follow specific principles and beliefs.
 Spirituality and religion both help us answer the big questions of existence: Why am I here?
 What is the meaning of life?
 What matters?

-- Mindfulness: Presence in the here and now and acceptance of one’s illness within the context of the world we live in physically.
+- Mindfulness: Presence in the here and now and acceptance of one’s illness within the context of the physical world.

-- Religious: Social-cultural systems of designated beliefs, behaviors, morals, and practices that relate humanity to supernatural, transcendental, and spiritual elements.
+- Religious: Systems of belief, behavior, moral and practices through which we relate to supernatural, transcendental and spiritual elements.

 How does spiritual care help in cancer treatment?

-Cancer and its management can open new spiritual support—addressing needs you may have never been aware of before.
+Cancer and its management can open new opportunities for spiritual support, addressing needs you may have never been aware of before.
 Raymond Wadlow, MD, is a medical oncologist at the Inova Schar Cancer Care Center in Fairfax, Virginia.
 In Dr. Wadlow’s experience, common questions include:

 - Why me?